evgenyagantaev/button_clicker/README.md

 - Takes screenshots of a specific area of the screen at regular intervals
 - Analyzes screenshots using OpenAI's vision model to detect text
 - Performs a mouse click at a specified location when both "Accept" and "Reject" are detected
-- Configurable via command line arguments or environment variables
+- Configurable via command line arguments, environment variables, or a graphical user interface
+- Dark-themed GUI for easy configuration and monitoring

 ## Requirements

 - Python 3.8+
 - OpenAI API key with access to vision models
+- Tkinter (for GUI mode)

 ## Installation